junxit/us-congress-bills-113/metadata.md

 - 2014-07-16 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2014-07-16 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2014-07-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 469.
+- 2014-07-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4626)
+- 2014-07-17 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4626)